 College involves more than taking classes.
-These academic and co-curricular activities cover a wide range of interests and engineering students are active in the activities listed here as well as many others across campus.
+These academic and co-curricular activities cover a wide range of interests.
+Engineering students are active in the opportunities listed below and many others across campus.

 Each year, 15–25 students spend their summers on campus, working to advance a variety of engineering research projects sponsored by our faculty.
 Many of these students continue to perform research during the academic year and travel to present their work at national and international conferences.
 Hope students have also been extremely successful in obtaining NSF Graduate Fellowships, exceeding rates from all engineering programs in Michigan and the Big Ten.

 - Engineers without Borders (EWB)

 - Hope College’s chapter of Engineers Without Borders (EWB) was established in 2005 as an opportunity for students to pair philanthropic desires with their engineering skills.
 From 2005 to 2012 the chapter partnered with a community in Nkuv, Cameroon, to address issues with overall water quality and accessibility.
 After successfully achieving this in Nkuv, the chapter established a partnership with a community of approximately 500 in Bondo, Kenya, in 2013.
 This community also lacks clean and sustainable water, and the student chapter is working to design and implement a solution for this engineering challenge.

 - Formula SAE

 - Established in 2008, the Formula SAE team at Hope College designs and builds a formula-style race car based on a set of rules established by SAE (Society of Automotive Engineers) International.
 Throughout the development of the car, the students are involved in all aspects of analysis and design and utilize a variety of skills from 3D modeling to welding and fabrication.
 The team first competed in the annual international competition in 2010, when it won the William C. Mitchell Award for Best Rookie Team.
 Visit the Formula SAE team on Facebook.